Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: Estimation procedure

 \section{Estimation procedure}

 In this section, we employ a four-step methodology to integrate temperature variations into our estimation procedure.
 The initial stage of our approach draws from the established methodological framework commonly employed in environmental epidemiology, as seen in studies such as \citet{gasparrini_projections_2017} or \citet{vicedo-cabrera_hands-tutorial_2019}.
 This step relies on a statistical approach that enables the association between temperature fluctuations and mortality from daily time series data.
-The subsequent step involves quantifying the surplus mortality and deaths directly attributable to temperature variations for past periods.
-These deaths are then considering for calculating an attributable fraction that we use to recalibrate the baseline mortality model in the third step.
+The subsequent step involves quantifying the excess mortality and death counts attributable to temperature variations for past periods.
+These deaths are then considered for calculating a total attributable fraction that we use to calibrate the mortality model in the third step.
 Finally, a time series model is introduced.